Olivia Munn Compares Herself to Kris Jenner And Chats About The Shelter Pet Project

 “I’m like the Kris Jenner of dog moms,” Munn said, according to Extra.
 “I am so proud of them.
 We got, like, billboards everywhere.
 I’m like, ‘Guys, this is it.'”

 Munn admits that she showers her dogs with attention, especially on special holidays.
-Every Christmas, her dogs each get a stocking full of gifts, and this past Valentine’s day, she purchased them some toys and special cookies, according to The Hollywood Reporter.
+Every Christmas, her dogs each get a stocking full of gifts, and this past Valentine’s day, she purchased them some toys and special cookies, according to the Hollywood Reporter.

 When the offer arose for her to become an ambassador of the Shelter Pet Project, Munn jumped at the opportunity.
 The Shelter Pet Project asked her to appear in their #AdoptPureLove campaign with other celebrities like Rachel Bloom and football pro Logan Ryan.
 Munn felt honored to be a part of something that would help shelter pets find loving homes.